Kubernetes Environments for Dremio

 - For Azure managed-premium as the storage type for all nodes.

-Additionally, for coordinators and executors, you can further use local NVMe SSD storage for C3 and spill on executors.
+Additionally, for executors, you can further use local NVMe SSD storage for C3 and spill on executors.
 For more information on storage classes, see the following resources AWS Storage Class and Azure Storage Class.

 Storage size requirements are: